Mexican Riviera: List of places

 Ports in the states of Oaxaca and Nayarit are also included.

 In 2011, Carnival Cruise Lines, Disney Cruise Line and Norwegian Cruise Line all dropped Mazatlan port calls from their itineraries, citing concerns over an increase in drug gang turf war there.
 Royal Caribbean dramatically scaled back its presence in all of the Mexican Riviera that same year, canceling 15 cruises that were scheduled to sail through the region in 2011.
 The cruise line cited economic reasons for its decision.

-Riviera in Italian means simply "coastline".
-The word by itself often refers to either the French Riviera or the Italian Riviera.
-Riviera may be also applied to any coastline, especially one that is sunny, topographically diverse and popular with tourists.

-The term “The Riviera of Mexico” was used in reference to Acapulco Beach in the 1945 Walt Disney film, The Three Caballeros.

-Many of the locations listed above were regular stops on the TV series The Love Boat.